The list goes on, doubtless

 of time, and plenty of people continue to do so when the opportunity

 presents itself and the occasion seems right.
-Naturally its
+Naturally it’s

 also true that some people become addicted, and will ruin their own